 4. Create a correlation

 Once you’re a pro at logging, the fun can begin.
-Head to the “insights” section of your today page.
+Head to your Insights tab.

 5. Understanding your correlation